function-store/RpiEinky/README.md

 # Basic monitoring with default settings
 python display_latest.py

-# Show a welcome image immediately, then monitor for new files
+# Show a welcome image immediately, then monitor for new files (also sets it as selected image)
 python display_latest.py --display-file ~/Pictures/welcome.jpg

 # Monitor a specific folder with clean start